aalzatea/Courses/README.md

 # Courses
-In this repository is stored all exercises from courses where I attended or watched online
+In this repository is stored all exercises from courses that I have attended or watched online.